Chiming Quartz Clock Movements

 - Push hour hand on the post (smaller of the 2 hands with round hole).
 This is a friction fit and should be pushed all the way down on the post without it touching the clock face.

 - Put the minute hand on the post

 - If using a second hand, skip to step 9.
 If you are not using a second hand, screw the cap nut on.
 You are done.

 - If using a second hand, screw the small donut on top of minute hand and then push the second hand onto the pin in the center of the unit.
 You are done installing you're brand new quartz clock movement !

-- 16 inch pendulum at longest
+- Supports a 16 inch pendulum or shorter

 - Second Hand Option

 Instructions for the QU40 Chime-Pendulum Clock Movement

 - Rotate handshaft clockwise until you hear a faint click sound.
 Insert hands at 5:00